danielaparker/jsoncons/doc/ref/jsonpointer/add_no_replace.md

 #include <jsoncons_ext/jsonpointer/jsonpointer.hpp>

 template<class Json, class T>
-void add_no_replace(Json& target, const Json::string_view_type& path,
+void add_no_replace(Json& target, const Json::string_view_type& location,
                     T&& value, bool create_if_missing = false);              (1)

 template<class Json, class T>
-void add_no_replace(Json& target, const Json::string_view_type& path,
+void add_no_replace(Json& target, const Json::string_view_type& location,
                     T&& value, std::error_code& ec);                         (2)

 template<class Json, class T>
-void add_no_replace(Json& target, const Json::string_view_type& path,
+void add_no_replace(Json& target, const Json::string_view_type& location,
                     T&& value, bool create_if_missing, std::error_code& ec); (3)
 ```

-Inserts a value into the target at the specified path, if the path doesn't specify an object member that already has the same key.
+Inserts a value into the target at the specified location, if the location doesn't specify an object member that already has the same key.

-- If `path` specifies an array index, a new value is inserted into the array at the specified index.
+- If `location` specifies an array index, a new value is inserted into the array at the specified index.

-- If `path` specifies an object member that does not already exist, a new member is added to the object.
+- If `location` specifies an object member that does not already exist, a new member is added to the object.

 #### Parameters
 <table>